-- ^a SIP commitments in the 2016 AQMP for VOC and NOx use a summer planning inventory, whereas expected emissionemissions reductions shown in this table are based on annual average inventories estimated during development of specific rules/measures.
-Annual average inventories for VOC and NOx are generally lower than summer planning inventories, hence.
-Hence, this table shows conservatively low emissionemissions reductions relative to SIP commitments. - ^b EmissionEmissions reductions reflect implementation of existing requirements in Rule 1111. - ^c During rule development, emissionemissions levels were found to be lower than those estimated in the 2016 AQMP. - ^d Reflects emission reductions from Rules 1109.1, 1110.2, 1117, 1134, 1135,1146 series, 1147.1, 1150.3, and 1179.1 (adopted from 2018 to 2021, with partial reductions of 3.7 tons per day and 5.8 tons per day by 2023 and 2031, respectively for Rule 1109.1).
-The specific emissionemissions reductions by 2023/2031 vary depending on the implementation schedule of each rule.
-There may be partial overlap between the emissionemissions reductions shown and those achieved from the RECLAIM shave, as described in the 2015 amendment of Rule 2002.
-In addition, part of these emissionemissions reductions resulting from non-RECLAIM facilities satisfy commitments for CMB-01 and CMB- 02. - ^e A linear extrapolation was used to estimate emissionemissions reductions from ECC-02 which are co-benefits from the adoption of State policies, such as SB350 and Title 24. - ^f SIP credit subject to the U.S. EPA's approval. - ^g Estimated reductions for MOB-10 are included in MOB-14. - ^h Amendment to Rule 1168 underway; emissions reductions to be updated. - i Includes emissionemissions reductions from Rule 1113 amendment adopted in February 2016, which was not reflected in the 2016 AQMP emissionemissions inventory.
+- ^a SIP commitments in the 2016 AQMP for VOC and NOx use a summer planning inventory, whereas expected emissions reductions shown in this table are based on annual average inventories estimated during development of specific rules/measures.
+Annual average inventories for VOC and NOx are generally lower than summer planning inventories.
+Hence, this table shows conservatively low emissions reductions relative to SIP commitments. - ^b Emissions reductions reflect implementation of existing requirements in Rule 1111. - ^c During rule development, emissions levels were found to be lower than those estimated in the 2016 AQMP. - ^d Reflects emission reductions from Rules 1109.1, 1110.2, 1117, 1134, 1135,1146 series, 1147.1, 1150.3, and 1179.1 (adopted from 2018 to 2021, with partial reductions of 3.7 tons per day and 5.8 tons per day by 2023 and 2031, respectively for Rule 1109.1).
+The specific emissions reductions by 2023/2031 vary depending on the implementation schedule of each rule.
+There may be partial overlap between the emissions reductions shown and those achieved from the RECLAIM shave, as described in the 2015 amendment of Rule 2002.
+In addition, part of these emissions reductions resulting from non-RECLAIM facilities satisfy commitments for CMB-01 and CMB- 02. - ^e A linear extrapolation was used to estimate emissions reductions from ECC-02 which are co- benefits from the adoption of State policies, such as SB350 and Title 24. - ^f SIP credit subject to the U.S. EPA's approval. - ^g Estimated reductions for MOB-10 are included in MOB-14. - ^h Amendment to Rule 1168 underway; emissions reductions to be updated. - i Includes emissions reductions from Rule 1113 amendment adopted in February 2016, which was not reflected in the 2016 AQMP emissions inventory.

-South Coast AQMD's Actions - Technology Demonstration and Incentives

-One of the key elements of the 2016 AQMP is to make private and public funding available to help further development and deployment of the advanced cleaner technologies, such as zero emission and near-zero emission technologies, and also achieve co-benefits from existing programs (e.g., climate and energy efficiency).
+South Coast AQMD's Actions - Technology Demonstration and Incentives near-zero emission technologies, and also achieve co-benefits from existing programs (e.g., climate and energy efficiency).
 Significant public and private investments are essential to achieve the needed transformation to zero emission technologies.
 The costs of zero emission technologies could be high when they are not commercially available on a large scale and thus, those investments would help expedite continued innovation and the advancement and deployment of clean technologies.